tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

   </figcaption>
 </figure>

-I'm assuming you have played some variant of this game, and are probably aware that, upon destruction, select bricks drop power-ups.
+I'm assuming you have played some variant of this game and are probably aware that, upon destruction, select bricks drop power-ups.
 Moreover: bricks come in different colours; some may be invisible; others take multiple hits to destroy.
 This can all be programmed using lists of lists.
-Yes -- lists can contain other lists, which can, in turn, can contain other lists ... but more on that later.
+Yes -- lists can contain other lists, which can, in turn, can contain further nested lists ... but more on that later.

-To modify an existing element, assign a new value like you would any other variable but include the index.
-Overwrite the first value of the rainbow list, changing blue to red by adding the following code to your "rainbow_list" sketch:
+To modify an existing element, reassign a new value like you would any other variable but include the index in square brackets.
+Take a practical example: red must replace blue as the first value in the rainbow list.
+To accomplish this, add the following lines to the bottom of your "rainbow_list" sketch:

 {% highlight py %}
-...
 rainbow[0] = 'red'
 print(rainbow)      # ['red', 'orange', 'yellow']
 {% endhighlight %}

-The Processing [reference](https://py.processing.org/reference/) includes a number of Python *List Methods*.
-Correctly speaking, these are standard Python methods, so they will work in any Python environment.
-What follows below are descriptions for several list methods, along with some code to add to your working sketch.
-Each example builds on the code before it, so you'll need to work through all of them, entering each line as you progress.
+The Processing [reference](https://py.processing.org/reference/) includes a number of *List Methods*.
+Correctly speaking, these are standard (as opposed to Processing.py) Python features, functional in any Python environment.
+What follows below are descriptions for several such methods, along with code to add to your working sketch.
+Each example builds on the code before it, so you’ll need to work through all of them, entering each line as you progress.

 #### `.append()`
 <dd markdown="1">